Tsatsch/hyperstrike/backend/README.md

 Notes:
 - Backend validation enforces at most 4 items in `outputs`.
 - When `outputs` is provided, percentages represent the split of `inputAmount` per output token.

+#### orders.actual_outputs JSON structure

+Stores the realized swap results per token after execution (accounts for slippage and fees).

+- `actual_outputs: Array<{ token: string; amount: number }>` with a maximum of 4 items total
+  - For legacy single-output orders, store a single item reflecting the realized amount
+  - `token` should mirror the token identifiers used in `swapData`
+  - `amount` is the actual on-chain amount received for that token

+#### orders.triggered_price

+- `triggered_price: numeric` — price at the moment the order was triggered/evaluated
+- Use this to audit execution conditions and for UX display